saketh-n/study-buddy/README.md

 ## How to Use

+### Quick Start: Use Recent Sessions
+1. **Browse Cached Prompts**
+   - See your recent study sessions at the top
+   - Each shows a descriptive theme and topic count
+   - Click any session to instantly reload it (no API call needed!)

+### Step 1: Extract Topics (New Content)
-1. **Paste Your Study Material**
+2. **Paste Your Study Material**
    - Copy any educational text (Wikipedia articles, lecture notes, textbook passages)
    - Paste it into the text area on the Study Buddy homepage

-2. **Generate Flashcards**
-   - Click "Generate Flashcards"
+   - Click "Extract Topics"

+3. **AI Analyzes Your Text**
+   - Claude AI creates a short theme describing your content (e.g., "Networking fundamentals")
-   - Watch as AI extracts key topics from your text
+   - Extracts all key topics with brief context notes
+   - Context helps distinguish meanings (e.g., "bridge" → "networking device" vs "physical structure")
+   - Results are saved to disk and cached for future use

+### Step 2: Edit Topics List
+4. **Review & Edit Topics**
+   - See the AI-generated theme at the top (e.g., "Machine learning basics")
+   - See all extracted topics in an editable list
+   - **Delete** topics you don't want to study
+   - **Edit** topic names or context notes
+   - **Add** new topics manually
+   - Topics are ready when you are!

+### Step 3: Generate Flashcards
+5. **Create Flashcards**
+   - Click "Generate Flashcards from Topics"
+   - AI generates detailed explanations for each topic
-   - Flashcards appear automatically in a grid
+   - Flashcards appear in a grid layout

+### Step 4: Study
-3. **Study with Flashcards**
+6. **Study with Flashcards**
-   - Click any flashcard to flip it over
+   - Click any flashcard to flip it over and see the explanation
-   - Click "Generate Explanation" to get AI-powered details
+   - Click "Regenerate Explanation" for alternative wording
    - Flip back by clicking anywhere on the card

-4. **Manage Your Set**
-   - Use "Clear All Flashcards" to start fresh
-   - Generate multiple sets from different texts
+### Benefits
+- ✅ **Control**: Edit topics before generating flashcards
+- ✅ **Efficiency**: Cached results save API calls & time
+- ✅ **Persistence**: Cache survives server restarts
+- ✅ **Flexibility**: Add/remove topics as needed
+- ✅ **Context-Aware**: Definitions match your specific domain
+- ✅ **Quick Access**: Reuse previous sessions with one click

 ### Example Workflow

 ```
-Input: "Photosynthesis is the process by which plants convert
-        sunlight into energy.
-It occurs in chloroplasts..."
+Step 1: Input Text
+"A network bridge is a device that connects multiple network
+segments at the data link layer.
+Bridges filter traffic
+based on MAC addresses to reduce network congestion..."

-AI Extracts Topics:
+Step 2: AI Extracts Topics with Context
-✓ Photosynthesis
-✓ Chloroplasts
-✓ Light-dependent reactions
-✓ Calvin Cycle

-Click a card → Generate Explanation → Study!
+✓ Network Bridge (context: "networking device")
+✓ Data Link Layer (context: "OSI model layer")
+✓ MAC Addresses (context: "hardware addressing")
+✓ Traffic Filtering (context: "network optimization")

+Step 3: Edit Topics (Optional)
+- Delete "Traffic Filtering" (already know it)
+- Add "OSI Model" manually
+- Edit context for clarity

+Step 4: Generate Flashcards
+- AI creates detailed explanations using the context
+- Each flashcard has 2-4 sentence explanation

+Step 5: Study!
+- Flip cards to review
+- Regenerate explanations if needed
 ```

 ## Tech Stack